-2. Key Liberal Arts Courses
+2. Core Liberal Arts Courses

-Key Liberal Arts Courses are the pillars of our distinctive liberal arts education and are offered throughout undergraduate and graduate studies.
-They include courses such as the Tokyo Tech Visionary Project, the Leadership Workshop, and the Cross-Border Liberal Arts courses.
+Core Liberal Arts Courses are the pillars of our distinctive liberal arts education and are offered throughout undergraduate and graduate studies.
+They include courses such as the Tokyo Tech Visionary Project, the Liberal Arts Final Report, the Leadership Workshop, and the Cross-Boundary Liberal Arts courses.